yashica-patodia/FiniteAutomata/README.md

 #### All unreachable states from DFA are removed to get an optimized DFA with less states.
 #### Collapsing each group of equivalent states in DFA to a single state, and generate the resulting final minimized DFA.

-### Input and corresponding output files are provided .
+### Input and corresponding output files are provided  in PAEval for testing and debugging.